-In connection with the conversion of the 2013 Bridge Notes and the PPO, the placement agent for the PPO and its sub-agents were paid an aggregate commission of \$3,030 and were issued warrants to purchase an aggregate of 500,000 shares of our common stock, with an exercise price per share of \$1.00 and a term of five years ("Bridge Agent Warrants") and warrants to purchase an aggregate of 2,500,000 shares of common stock with a term of five years and an exercise price of \$1.00 per share (the "PPO Agent Warrants").
-The Bridge Agent Warrants and PPO Agent Warrants have weighted average anti-dilution protection, subject to customary exceptions.
+In connection with the conversion of the 2013 Bridge Notes and the PPO, the placement agent for the PPO and its sub-agents were paid an aggregate commission of \$3,030 and were issued warrants to purchase an aggregate of 3,030,000 shares of common stock with a term of five years and an exercise price of \$1.00 per share ("Agent Warrants").
+The Agent Warrants had weighted average anti-dilution protection, subject to customary exceptions.